Chapter 2 Medieval Japan

 Japan was entering a special period.
 It was the period of two capitals.
 Two governments were born in one state, an ancient dynasty existed in and ruled western Japan, while a samurai government was established in and ruled eastern Japan.
 This was what early medieval Japan looked like.
 This period of two capitals lasted about four centuries from the Kamakura period to the Muromachi period.
 This period in which ancient rule and medieval rule coexisted side by side was unique to Japan and found in no other state.
 It was a remarkable event in world history.

 Similar to Japan, states that progressed from an ancient era to a medieval era were Western European states.
-However, they did not experience the period of two capitals, because the ancient Kingdom of the Franks (late 5th to 10th centuries) self-destructed.
+However, they did not experience the period of two capitals, because the ancient Kingdom of the Franks (late 5th to 10th centuries) self-destructed, and after that, a number of medieval states appeared.
 The Kingdom of the Franks was a huge, centralized state, headed by the Frankish kings that ruled all of Western Europe for centuries.
 The Frankish king dispatched aristocrats to various parts of Western Europe to administer local governments, or ordered local ruling families to govern, and carried out contract governance.
 This was an archetype ancient rulership, showing the ancient kings, centralized system, and tyranny as the ruling body.

 The Kingdom of the Franks self-destructed in the 10th century.
-The kingdom split into three, but after that each collapsed and Western Europe became a lawless land, but from among them several medieval states were born.
+Western Europe became a lawless land, but from among them several medieval states were born.
 These included medieval France and medieval Germany (Holy Roman Empire), which became France and Germany, etc., today.
 The Middle Ages in Western Europe began at this time.
 Therefore, before the 10th century, Western Europe was ancient, and after that it transitioned to the Middle Ages.
 A vertical line was drawn in the chronology of history.
-Therefore, there was no period of two capitals.
+Hence, there was no period of two capitals.

 (It is generally believed that the Middle Ages in Western Europe began in the 5th century.
 Namely, after the fall of the ancient Roman Empire.
 It was then that the Kingdom of the Franks was born and the Middle Ages began.
 However, this view of history is erroneous, because this kingdom was an ancient state.
 The Kingdom of the Franks was a centralized state with the king at the top, and it was ruled with tyranny.
 This was the ancient ruling body,and the same as the ancient dynasty of Japan.
 This book also proves that the Middle Ages in Western Europe began in the 10th century.)